ryankoul/ryankoul/README.md

 # About me 👋
 - 👨‍💻 Background:
     - I studied economics and philosophy in college
-    - I learned how to write and do math, but not code.
+    - While there I learned how to write and do math, but not code.
 Most economics-y analysis jobs were beyond my skill level
     - So I dove into data science and engineering to upskill, and now have familiarity with the whole data pipeline
     - tl;dr 📜📈📉 ➡️ 🧽🤖📊
 - 📝 Past work: